mattmakai/fullstackpython.com/source/content/pages/introduction.rst

 About the Author
 ----------------
-I'm `Matt Makai <http://www.mattmakai.com/>`_ and I develop software in Washington, DC.
-I currently work most often in Python and occasionally in the Java Virtual Machine (JVM) stack.
+I'm `Matt Makai <http://www.mattmakai.com/>`_ and I solve problems by developing software.
+I most often use Python and occasionally work with languages in the Java Virtual Machine (JVM) stack.

 In 2013 I will be traveling to 30 cities in the United States to visit with tech companies, speak at tech meetups, and blog from an experienced